Health Couture by Dr Bobby Stryker

 * Dr Stryker is a registered Family Physician in Singapore and a specialist in General Practice (MRCGP) in the UK.

-In each installment of Health Couture, Dr Stryker will shed light on women’s health issues and address medical misconceptions that we commonly fall prey to.
+In each instalment of Health Couture, Dr Stryker will shed light on women’s health issues and address medical misconceptions that we commonly fall prey to.
 In this first edition of Health Couture…

 Even though Breast Cancer Awareness Month October is long over, we should never stop caring for the health of our bosom buddies and educating ourselves, family and friends about breast cancer.